-Readings include book chapters placed on Weldon library reserve and journal articles in electronic format on Sakai (http://owl.uwo.ca).
-Students need to complete the readings for each class period prior to class, and develop a grasp of the material sufficient to raise questions and engage in substantive class discussions.
+There is no textbook for this course.
+Readings include journal articles posted on OWL (http://owl.uwo.ca).
+Students need to complete the readings for each class period prior to class, and develop a sufficient grasp of the material engage in substantive class discussions.